 Welcome to Saris to Suits®

-The South-Asian community has unique challenges in a ‘justice system’ which needs cultural sensitivity training in understanding arranged marriages, and how people look upon divorce.
-Quite often abuse is brushed under the rug because women are unwilling to speak up because of “stigma” and “shame” and inability to maneuver the justice system.
-“We wanted to honor a Harvard graduate who volunteers in the Peace Corps in Nepal; or a woman of strong character who has made great strides despite life’s hurdles,” said “Saris to Suits®” and TriPath Media Founder Patti Tripathi, one of the first South Asian American journalists to anchor national news.
+The South-Asian community has unique hurdles in a ‘justice system’ which needs cultural sensitivity training in understanding arranged marriages and how people look upon divorce.
+Quite often abuse is brushed under the rug because women are unwilling to speak up because of “stigma” and “shame.”
+The inability to maneuver the justice system because of language and cultural barriers keeps them locked up in mental jail in abusive homes.
+“We wanted to honor a Harvard graduate who develops a unique concept to turn banana leaf fibre into sanitary pads for villagers in India; a role model of strong character who had the mental fortitude to walk out of a forced marriage, or domestic abuse; and a Pakistani-born PhD who’s making waves in a unique field such as weightlifting wearing a hijab” said Saris to Suits® and TriPath Media Founder Patti Tripathi, who is one of the first national television news anchors of Indian origin in the U.S.

-Tripathi could not speak English fluently at age 12 and had not seen a television set for the first decade of her life.
+Tripathi, who was born in U.P., could not speak English fluently at age 12 and had not seen a television set for the first decade of her life.
+She endured a lot in her personal life which makes her passionate about helping women, educating girls, and standing up for justice.
 Here’s her story featured in Brown Girl Magazine.
-The hope is the annual calendar will “INSPIRE and EMPOWER” the future generation to take a stance for equality and against injustice.
-It is important to NOTE garments such as “saris” or “suits” do not make a person more empowered.
-Rather the trademark implies these savvy and worldly women travel fluidly between continents, chasms, and communities AND serve as a role model for young girls and women.
+The hope is the annual calendar will INSPIRE and EMPOWER the future generation to take a stance for equality and against injustice.
+It is important to note that garments such as “saris” or “suits” do not make a person more empowered.
+Rather the registered trademark implies these savvy and worldly women travel fluidly between continents, chasms, and communities AND serve as a role model for young girls and women.
 Take a look:

 Please contact us if you want to become a sponsor to cover the overhead cost or one of the beneficiaries.
 Info@SarisToSuits.org